The History of Spear-O-Wigwam in the Bighorn Mountains

 What was it about Spear-O-Wigwam and the Bighorns that attracted the 29-year-old Hemingway?
 Earlier in the summer he’d been a guest at the nearby Folly Ranch with a friend from Kansas City, and then spent time at the Sheridan Inn.
 Neither place afforded the privacy or the solitude he needed to work on the manuscript that was slowing taking shape in his mind.
 In the cabin at Spear-O-Wigwam he found the combination of cool mountain air and the quiet he needed to put his thoughts to paper.

 Here he could wake up in the morning, walk over to the council lodge and have a big breakfast of steak and four eggs.
 Those who shared the table with him said he reached for what he wanted without asking, and that he swore unapologetically.
 He then retreated to his cabin to concentrate on his writing until afternoon.
-After lunch he would venture out his wife Pauline to fish for trout in the many mountain lakes, a pastime that afforded plenty of time for inspiration to surface.
+After lunch he would venture out with his wife Pauline to fish for trout in the many mountain lakes, a pastime that afforded plenty of time for inspiration to surface.
 Many of his writings identify angling and the outdoors as central joys in his life.

 In the course of a few weeks at Spear-O-Wigwam the writer was able to do the work to complete the first draft of A Farewell to Arms.
 The semi-autobiographical novel was serialized in Scribner’s the following summer from May to October 1929, bringing Hemingway international acclaim as the Great Depression began.
 Even today, the book is recognized as an emblematic narrative of the World War I generation.
 Underlying the creation of this famous book was his fruitful stay at Spear-O-Wigwam, which likely contributed to his lasting affection for the state.
 He once said, “There are two places I love: Africa and Wyoming.”